-Cintas has certain covenants related to debt agreements.
-These covenants limit Cintas' ability to incur certain liens, to engage in sale-leaseback transactions and to merge, consolidate or sell all or substantially all of Cintas' assets.
+Cintas' debt agreements contain certain covenants.
+These covenants limit Cintas' ability to incur certain liens and priority debt, to engage in sale-leaseback transactions and to merge, consolidate or sell all or substantially all of Cintas' assets.
 These covenants also require Cintas to maintain certain debt to consolidated EBITDA and interest coverage ratios.
 Cross-default provisions exist between certain debt instruments.
 If a default of a significant covenant were to occur, the default could result in an acceleration of the maturity of the indebtedness, impair liquidity and limit the ability to raise future capital.
 Cintas was in compliance with all of the debt covenants for all periods presented.